joncampbell123/dosbox-x/windows-installer/readme.txt

 Quick Start
 ===========
 Type INTRO in DOSBox-X for a quick tour.
-It is essential that you get familiar with the idea of mounting, since DOSBox-X does not automatically make any drive (or a part of it) accessible to the emulation, unless you change the option automountall=false to automountall=true in the dosbox-x.conf file.
+It is essential that you get familiar with the idea of mounting, since DOSBox-X does not automatically make any drive (or a part of it) accessible to the emulation, unless you turn on automatic mounting of available Windows drives at start by changing the option automountall=false to automountall=true in the dosbox-x.conf file.

-At the beginning you've got a Z:\> instead of a C:\> at the prompt.
+At the beginning you've got a Z:\> instead of a C:\> at the DOSBox-X prompt.
 Since no drives are mounted yet, you need to make your directories available as drives in DOSBox-X by using the "mount" command.
 For example, the command line "mount C D:\GAMES" will give you a C drive in DOSBox-X which points to your Windows D:\GAMES directory (that was created before).
 To change to the drive mounted like above, type "C:".
 If everything went fine, DOSBox-X will display the prompt "C:\>".

 You don't have to always type these commands.
 There is an [autoexec] section in the dosbox-x.conf file.
 The commands present there are run when DOSBox-X starts, so you can use this section for the mounting and other purposes.